techno-tim/techno-tim.github.io/_posts/2022-03-19-cloud-init-cloud-image.md

 ---

 Using Cloud Images and Cloud Init with Proxmox is easy, fast, efficient, and fun!
-Cloud Images are small images that are certified cloud ready that have Cloud Init preinstalled and ready to accept a Cloud Config.
-Cloud Images and Cloud Init also work with Proxmox and if you combine the two you have a perfect, small, efficient, optimized clone template to provision machines with your ssh keys and network settings.
-So join me as we discuss, set up, and configure Proxmox with Cloud Images and Cloud Init.
+Cloud Images are small images that are certified cloud ready that have Cloud Init preinstalled and ready to accept a Cloud Config.Cloud Images and Cloud Init also work with Proxmox and if you combine the two you have a perfect, small, efficient, optimized clone template to provision machines with your ssh keys and network settings.So join me as we discuss, set up, and configure Proxmox with Cloud Images and Cloud Init.

 {% include embed/youtube.html id='shiIi38cJe4' %}